Cqlkus/Computing-work-1/random things/apples.md

 They were safe.
 For now...
 Jaysee could not stand Scott's scream and came out of the sewage system,throwing feces at Scott.
 Jaysee also send a troop of apes armed with ak47 to attack Scott.
 Scott was not aware and almost died in the fight.
 Scott was triggered, very triggered.
 Scott took a frying pan and started whacking Jaysee, but Jaysee's body-protection was too strong and broke the frying pan.
 Scott ran away, Jaysee was victorious.
+Jaysee then ran after Scott, with his apes screaming after SCott.
+The apes then took the gun and shot at Scott, but Scott screamed again, causing the bullets to fly back at Jaysee where they bounced of his stomach